wso2-attic/vagrant-ei/README.md

 ```
     git clone https://github.com/wso2/vagrant-ei.git
 ```
+>If you are to try out an already released zip of this repo, please ignore this 1st step.
 2. Move to `vagrant-ei` folder.

 ```
     cd vagrant-ei
 ```
+>If you are to try out an already released zip of this repo, please ignore this 2nd step also.
+Instead, extract the zip file and directly browse to vagrant-ei-<released-version> folder.

+>If you are to try out an already released tag, after executing 2nd step, checkout the relevant tag, i.e. for example: git checkout tags/v6.1.1.3 and continue below steps.

 **The WSO2 EI considers 4 deployment profile combinations.**

   1. Integrator, Analytics, and MySQL